File Photo | Photo: Blink O’fanaye via Flickr Creative Commons

 Federal prosecutors have charged a Lake Forest man in connection with the deadly January 6 insurrection at the U.S. Capitol Building in Washington D.C.

-Mark Kulas, Jr., 27, of Lake Forest, was charged in U.S. District Court for the District of Columbia with one count of violent entry and disorderly conduct on Capitol grounds, a misdemeanor.
+Mark Kulas, Jr., 27, of Lake Forest, was charged in U.S. District Court for the District of Columbia with one count of parading, demonstrating or picketing in a Capitol building, a misdemeanor.

 Kulas was charged by criminal information on Friday and court records were unsealed publicly on Monday.